lisino/ShiningStarMes/README.md

 # ShiningStarMes

-For new company , new way to success
+For new test , new way to success